alimoorreza/segbuilder-v1/README.md

 ## Environment Variables

-The following environment variables are used to configure the application:
+The following environment variables are used to configure the application, set within `compose.yaml`:

 - `USE_AWS`: Set to `True` to use AWS services, or `False` to use local resources.
 - `AWS_DEFAULT_REGION`: The AWS region to use (default: `us-east-2`).
 Set this if `USE_AWS` is `True`.